thomasjachmann/crony/Readme.md

 bundle exec foreman start
 ```

-Your crony won't do much for now, so add some cron jobs now.
+Your crony won't do much yet, so add some cron jobs now.

 Adding Cron Jobs